Episcopal Diocese of Pennsylvania: 19th century

+20th century

-Beginning in the 1920s and accelerating two decades later, many Episcopalians left Philadelphia altogether.
+In the 1920s and accelerating two decades later, many Episcopalians left Philadelphia altogether.
 New congregations appeared almost overnight in suburbs like Newtown Square (St. Alban's, 1922), Gladwyne (St. Christopher's, 1949), Levittown (St. Paul's, 1953), and Maple Glen (St. Matthews, 1967).
 Others experience unprecedented growth in the 1950s (Redeemer, Bryn Mawr, 1851).
 Bishop Oliver J. Hart (1943–1963) wrestled with the implications of suburbanization.
 While the city parishes supported the creation of parishes and missions outside of Philadelphia the generation or two before, these congregations outside the city did not always empathize with the social and economic problems of their urban brethren.

 African Americans have worshipped in the Diocese of Pennsylvania since its inception.
 As slaves and free persons, they attended services at some of its most venerable congregations.
 Absalom Jones, the founder with Richard Allen of the Free African Society in 1787, organized Saint Thomas, the first independent black church in America, in 1794.
 Jones became an Episcopal deacon in 1795 and a priest in 1804.
 All-black congregations were not common in Philadelphia until the city's African American population expanded in the first half of the twentieth century.
 By 1980 the parish Jones once led (known today as the African Episcopal Church of Saint Thomas) had become one of the largest (black or white) in the diocese.
 Many black Episcopalians now worshiped by themselves in parishes that had once been all white or integrated (Church of the Advocate, Philadelphia, 1886).